confluentinc/examples/cloud-etl/docs/index.rst

 This demo showcases an entire end-to-end cloud ETL deployment, built for 100% cloud services:

--  Cloud source connectors: writes data from a cloud service to Kafka topics in |ccloud|, one of:
+-  Cloud source connectors: writes data to Kafka topics in |ccloud| from a cloud service, one of:

    - :ref:`cc_kinesis-source`
    - :ref:`cc_postgresql-source`